Mets' Edwin Díaz injured celebrating Puerto Rico's WBC win

 Mets’ Edwin Díaz injured celebrating Puerto Rico’s WBC win

-MIAMI (AP) — All-Star closer Edwin Díaz of the New York Mets was taken off the field in a wheelchair after injuring his right knee celebrating Puerto Rico’s victory over the Dominican Republic in the World Baseball Classic on Wednesday night.
+In a startling scene, Díaz was taken off the field in a wheelchair after injuring his right knee celebrating Puerto Rico’s victory over the Dominican Republic in the World Baseball Classic on Wednesday night.

+There was no immediate word on how severely Díaz was hurt — the Mets said he will undergo more tests Thursday.
+But the way his teammates stood around him in shock didn’t look encouraging.

+The injury was exactly what big league teams and their fans fear the most when their high-priced stars go play for their countries in the WBC.
+Díaz signed a $102 million, five-year deal in November.

+Still, the intensity of many WBC games is what often scares MLB teams about seeing their players in this event.

+“Obviously there’s risk involved,” three-time AL MVP Mike Trout of the Angels said after helping the U.S. win.
+“You’re still playing baseball, and it’s spring training.”

-The right-hander was swarmed by teammates after pitching a perfect ninth inning in a 5-2 win that clinched Puerto Rico a spot in the WBC quarterfinals.
-The group was jumping together in the infield when Díaz collapsed to the ground, and he immediately reached for his right leg.
+Díaz was swarmed by teammates after pitching a perfect ninth inning in a 5-2 win that clinched Puerto Rico a spot in the WBC quarterfinals.
+The group was jumping together in the infield when the right-hander collapsed to the ground, and he immediately reached for his right leg.

-Díaz — as famous for his trumpet-driven entrance music as his dominant pitching — was in tears and did not put any weight on his right leg as a coach and trainer helped him limp toward the dugout.
+As famous for his trumpet-driven entrance music as his dominant pitching, Díaz was in tears and did not put any weight on his right leg as a coach and trainer helped him limp toward the dugout.

-Díaz’s brother, Alexis, was also crying as Edwin was put in a chair and wheeled away.
+Díaz’s brother, Reds pitcher Alexis Díaz, was also crying as Edwin was put in a chair and wheeled away.
 Mets teammate and Puerto Rico shortstop Francisco Lindor stood nearby with his hands on his head.

-The Mets said in a statement about an hour after the game that Díaz had a right knee injury and would undergo imaging Thursday.
-Díaz signed a $102 million, five-year contract to remain with New York in November, and he’s critical to the Mets’ World Series aspirations.
+“Nightmare scenario for Mets fans and the WBC,” tweeted longtime reliever Jerry Blevins.
+“Edwin Díaz seems to have been really injured after celebrating a win.
+This is the big fears mlb players & teams have with participating in the Tournament.”

+Díaz is critical to the Mets’ World Series aspirations.
+Without him, newcomer David Robertson probably would be next in line for the closer’s spot.

-Puerto Rico manager Yadier Molina said Díaz also underwent testing at the stadium.
+Puerto Rico manager Yadier Molina said Díaz underwent testing at the stadium.

 “I was hugging our coaches in the dugout.
 Then when we looked up, Edwin was on the ground,” Molina said.
 “I didn’t know.
 I didn’t know how to act, I didn’t know how to — what to say.
 I mean, I didn’t know.
 It got me for a surprise.